awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

   `Cache-Control: max-age=3600`

   If you want objects to stay in CloudFront edge caches for a different duration than they stay in browser caches, you can use the `Cache-Control max-age` and `Cache-Control s-maxage` directives together\.
-For more information, see [Specifying the amount of time that CloudFront caches objects for web distributions](#ExpirationDownloadDist)\.
+For more information, see [Specifying the amount of time that CloudFront caches objects](#ExpirationDownloadDist)\.
 + The `Expires` header field lets you specify an expiration date and time using the format specified in [RFC 2616, Hypertext Transfer Protocol \-\- HTTP/1\.1 Section 3\.3\.1, Full Date](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.3.1), for example:

   `Sat, 27 Jun 2015 23:59:59 GMT`

 We recommend that you use the `Cache-Control max-age` directive instead of the `Expires` header field to control object caching\.
 If you specify values both for `Cache-Control max-age` and for `Expires`, CloudFront uses only the value of `Cache-Control max-age`\.

-For more information, see [Specifying the amount of time that CloudFront caches objects for web distributions](#ExpirationDownloadDist)\.
+For more information, see [Specifying the amount of time that CloudFront caches objects](#ExpirationDownloadDist)\.

 You cannot use the HTTP `Cache-Control` or `Pragma` header fields in a `GET` request from a viewer to force CloudFront to go back to the origin server for the object\.
 CloudFront ignores those header fields in viewer requests\.